Girls Softball returns to Fort Dodge

-This annual state tournament is a highlight of the summer season
+This annual state tournament is a highlight of the season

 One of summer’s most enjoyable events begins Monday.
 The Girls State Softball Tournament will be the highlight of the season for the 40 teams that made it to state-level competition.
 All the teams are outstanding.
 Making it to this final event of the season means that none will have any reason for more than a brief lament, no matter what their final standing.
 Making it to state is itself an accomplishment that marks a season as one to remember with pride.

 This event has become a major feature of the summer sports season in our town.
-Fort Dodge has been the host city for this competition for four decades.
+Fort Dodge has been the host city for this competition for five decades.

 We’re pleased the IGHSAU leadership agrees that the superb facilities at Rogers and the other amenities Fort Dodge has to offer can’t easily be topped.
 It is a source of pride that this community will host these tournaments through at least 2020.